hindutva/hindutva.github.io/content/main/books/misc/life_of_lokamAnya_tilak_athalye/10_THE_FIERY_CROSS.md

 character amounting to a plain judicial finding of con- spiracy and perjury.
 Thei?
-Lordships {however) do not think that one ivord of it is justified by the evidence in the case'^.
+Lordships {however) do not think that one ivord of it is justified by the evidence in the case".
 Referring to Messrs.
 Tilak and Khaparde, Mr, Justice Chandavarkar observes that : ' They were men of mature years, of exceptional education and mental